Jack Beal: The History of Labor in America

 The US General Service Administration commissioned Beal to create four murals, The History of Labor in America, which he painted between 1974 and 1977 for the new headquarters of the United States Department of Labor in Washington, D.C.
+Beal was assisted by his wife, Sondra Freckleton Beal, a skilled watercolorist, along with two former students from San Diego State College, Dana Van Horn and Robert "Bob" Treloar, who served as his apprentices.
 It was one of the first such commissions by the federal government since the WPA Federal Art Project (1935-1943).
 With their optimistic portrayal of the history of labor in the United States and the theme of the dignity of work, Hilton Kramer declared that "Jack Beal established himself as the most important Social Realist to have emerged in American painting since the 1930s."
+Recalling Beal's sense of humor, Sondra Freckelton commented that the dynamic poses of workers, which were inspired by the Old Masters and included an electrician installing cables while leaning backward on a ladder, was certainly "against OSHA regulations."

 The Return of Spring and The Onset of Winter

 In 1986, the MTA commissioned Beal to produce a mosaic mural for the Times Square-42nd Street Subway Station titled The Return of Spring (2001).
 After the positive response to the first mural, the MTA commissioned a second mural facing it, The Onset of Winter (2005).
 They present the classical myth of Persephone set against the backdrop of the New York City Subway.
+The models for the figures in the mosaic murals include Beal (as Poseidon) and Freckelton (as Flora), as well as many of the artist’s friends, such as Muppets designer Bonnie Erickson and architect Malcolm Holzman (as Dante).